gwwtests/reveal-md-reveal.js-in-docker-EDU-test/README.md

 in debugggin issue, logged in that very thread and using  `bash commands_log.sh`.

+One can observe debugging/troubleshooting/investigative setups in

+* `phind`

+folder, each file is each step, of generated output by `build.sh` and answer by `phind.com` pro with sonnet-3.5.

 ## Testing

 To try it locally on <http://127.0.0.1:4238> , you can use: